Monday 4:00-5:00pm in 112 NSCI

 but you must enter by yourself.

-Prerequisites: Calculus and high school physics.
+Prerequisites: Calculus, high school physics and Physics 211.
 Algebra, trigonometry and calculus will be used extensively.

 Physics for Sci & Engrg w/Mod Physics 3rd Ed., Knight